isomerpages/moe-pasirrissec/pages/Device Management Application.md

 #### Providing Parents/Guardians with Greater Choice of After-School DMA Parent Options

-The following infograhic outline the different levels of restrictions, controls, and monitoring for the different DMA options after school hours.
+The following infographic outline the different levels of restrictions, controls, and monitoring for the different DMA options after school hours.

 ![Infographic on DMA Parent Options](/images/ip8%20-%20infographic%20on%20the%20pld%20initiative_2023.jpg)

 For parents/guardians who wish to choose Option A or Option B, please fill in the [Option Form](https://go.gov.sg/prss-dma-option) for After-School DMA Parent Options.

-Parents can also request to change their DMA option subsequently using the same [form](https://go.gov.sg/prss-dma-option).
+Parents can also request to change their DMA option subsequently using the same form.
 The request will be processed by the school monthly.

 #### DMA Resources for parent who have onboard the After-School Parent Options